wmalab/SHICEDO/README.md

 ## Download processed data
 The processed data is available at the following link:<br>
 [Download processed data](https://drive.google.com/drive/folders/1EgkzPoNG-s_pi3SKOFG_YFslpIar_Bht?usp=sharing).<br>
+1. `mkdir data`<br>
-Please download the processed data to the data folder and use the correct path in the script for data loading.<br>
+2. Please download the processed data to the data folder and use the correct path in the script for data loading.<br>
 If you wish to preprocess other datasets.
 Please check the data preprocessing section

 ## Data preprocessing